rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   </div>
   <!-- Extract Framed Audios -->
   <h5 class='mb-3'><strong>C. Extract Framed Audios</strong></h5>
     <p>Since I intend to experiment various machine learning algorithms, it would be inefficient to frame the audios and extract the features everytime in each model notebook.
-Therefore, I used the Framed class method (discussed above) to extract the framed audios with below specifications and saved the updated dataframe (including the 'framed' column) to disk for future use.</p>
+Therefore, I used the Framed class (discussed above) to extract the framed audios with below specifications and saved the updated dataframe (including the 'framed' column) to disk for future use.</p>
     <ul>
       <li>5.0 seconds frame with 2.5 seconds overlap - with and without augmentation</li>
       <li>8.0 seconds frame with 4.0 seconds overlap - with and without augmentation</li>